 Activities in the desert and ten things to do in Merzouga:

-Welcome to Merzouga desert, There are many things to do in Merzouga desert, New experiences are beckoning to you after the path that led you here.
+Welcome to Merzouga, traveler.
+New experiences are beckoning to you after the path that led you here.
 Now that you’ve arrived, you have a choice: embrace this new location you’ve come to, or remain safe and comfortable in your hotel and watch the world settle in.
 Learn its practices.
 Learn about the locals.
 Discover its past.
+Explore 10 Activities to do in Merzouga desert.
 Isn’t your hand already on the handle?

 1 – Merzouga Sahara ATV Quad Adventure in the desert of Erg-Chebbi